Pravin Prame KumarUNIVERSAL FUND MEMBER

 Pravin's Story

 Pravin joined Watsi on September 21st, 2016.
-Two years ago, Pravin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Pravin's most recent donation supported Khin, a 65-year-old woman from Thailand, to fund cataract surgery.
+Three years ago, Pravin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pravin's most recent donation supported Marie, a mother from Haiti, to fund life-saving cardiac treatment.

 Impact